 Days 1-3: Uluwatu & Bukit Peninsula

 The cliffs around Uluwatu and the Bukit Peninsula offers some of the most spectacular views in all of Bali.
 And the beaches in Uluwatu are second to none!
 I recommend you start your two weeks in Bali with at least three days exploring and relaxing in this beautiful part of the island.

 Explore Around Uluwatu

 Hire a scooter and spend at least a day exploring around Uluwatu and the Bukit Peninsula.
 The roads in this part of Bali is much less crowded than Seminyak and Kuta.

 Pro Tip: I do recommend you take care while riding a scooter, as it can be quite dangerous.
-You wouldn’t want to spend the rest of your two weeks in a Bali hospital!
+You wouldn’t want to spend the rest of your 2 weeks in a Bali hospital!
 Read this article to learn more about the risks of riding a scooter and how to ensure you are protected with your insurance (spoiler alert: most insurance agencies will not cover you if you don’t have an International Motorbike Licence).